11.1 – Overview

 11.2 – Dividends

-It is not mandatory to pay out the dividends every year.
-If the company feels that instead of paying dividends to shareholders they are better off utilizing the same cash to fund new project for a better future, then can do so.
+It is not mandatory to pay out dividends every year.
+If the company feels that instead of paying dividends to shareholders they are better off utilizing the same cash to fund a new project for a better future, they can do so.